Guyana–Venezuela crisis (2023–2024): UK military involvement

-In late December, the United Kingdom announced its deployment of the HMS Trent (P224) to Guyana.
+In late December, the United Kingdom announced its deployment of to Guyana.

 On 17 December, United Kingdom's minister for the Americas and Caribbean David Rutley visited Guyana, and said "I am in Guyana... to offer the UK's unequivocal backing to our Guyanese friends".
 Rutley also met with ambassadors of the United States, France, Canada and the European Union to speak about international support for Guyana in the dispute.

-The UK announced on 24 December it was sending one warship (HMS Trent) to the coast of Guyana without mentioning Venezuela.
-Venezuelan Defence Minister Vladimir Padrino said on social media that Venezuela would stay "on alert following provocations that put at risk the peace and stability of the Caribbean and our America."
+The UK announced on 24 December it was sending one warship to the coast of Guyana without mentioning Venezuela.
+Venezuelan Defence Minister Vladímir Padrino López said on social media that Venezuela would stay "on alert following provocations that put at risk the peace and stability of the Caribbean and our America."

 On 28 December, Venezuelan president Nicolas Maduro ordered over 5,600 Venezuelan military personnel to carry out "defensive" military exercises in response to the deployment of HMS Trent to Guyana.